Conditionals

 - In other words,

-returns the first falsy value or the last value if none were found in case of multiple AND’ed. - We can also pass several values in a row.
+ANDreturns the first falsy value or the last value if none were found in case of multiple AND’ed. - We can also pass several values in a row.
 See how the first falsy one is returned:

-alert( 1 && 2 && null && 3 ); // null
+alert( 1 && 2 && null && 3 ); // null - When all values are truthy, the last value is returned:

-alert( 1 && 2 && 3 ); // 3, the last one
+alert( 1 && 2 && 3 ); // 3, the last one - Precedence of AND

-is higher than OR||
+&&is higher than OR||.

 - AND returns